HP OfficeJet Pro 7740 Printer Review

 Differences Between Sizes And Variants

 We tested the HP OfficeJet Pro 7740 in black and white.
-It isn't available in any other color schemes.
+It isn't available in any other color schemes or variants.
 You can see our unit's label here.

 The HP OfficeJet Pro 7740 is a great all-in-one inkjet printer.
-Compared to other printers in this lineup such as the HP OfficeJet Pro 9025 and the HP OfficeJet Pro 8025, it has a wider flatbed scanner so that it can support tabloid-sized documents, and it has a better photo printing quality.
+Compared to other printers in this lineup, like the HP OfficeJet Pro 9025 and the HP OfficeJet Pro 8025, it has a wider flatbed scanner to support tabloid-sized documents and better photo printing quality.
 It can yield a high number of pages at an affordable cost-per-print.
 However, while it has a very good print time, it isn't as fast as other office-geared models like the HP OfficeJet Pro 9025e.

-If you're still looking around for a printer, check out our recommendations for the best all-in-one printers, the best inkjet printers, and the best office printers.
+If you're interested in this printer, you can check out our recommendations for the best all-in-one printers, the best inkjet printers, and the best office printers.

 Brother MFC-J6945DW